Kamenets–Podolsky pocket: Weakness of the Soviet encirclement front

-Although the Soviets now had encircled the 1st Panzer Army, there were weaknesses in the Soviet encirclement front.
-In the western direction, between the right flank of the 1st Guards Army in the region of Chemerovtsy, and the left flank of the 4th Tank Army in the Lyantskoruni region, there was a gap of up to 15 km.
-The 4th Tank Army, which formed the south-western part of the encirclement front, suffered significant losses and had just 60 operational tanks left.
-The 30th Rifle Corps (two divisions), transferred to the 4th Tank Army from the 1st Guards Army for reinforcement, had very little artillery and, moreover, was forced to be deployed at the line indicated to it already in the course of repelling strong German attacks.
-The 4th Tank Army and the 30th Rifle Corps experienced an acute shortage of ammunition and fuel, which were delivered only by air.
+Although the Soviets now had encircled 1st Panzer Army, there were weaknesses in the Soviet encirclement front.
+In the western direction, between the right flank of 1st Guards Army in the region of Chemerovtsy, and the left flank of 4th Tank Army in the Lyantskoruni region, there was a gap of up to 15 km.
+4th Tank Army, which formed the south-western part of the encirclement front, suffered significant losses and had just 60 operational tanks left.
+30th Rifle Corps (two divisions), transferred to 4th Tank Army from the 1st Guards Army for reinforcement, had very little artillery and, moreover, had to be deployed at the line indicated to it already in the course of repelling strong German attacks.
+4th Tank Army and 30th Rifle Corps experienced an acute shortage of ammunition and fuel, which were delivered only by air.

 Thus, although the Soviet troops managed to cut off large amount of German forces and push them back into a relatively small area north of Kamianets-Podilskyi, the conditions for the destruction of the German troops were not created.
 Both the internal and the external fronts were vulnerable and in the most important places.
-Red Army troops, operating on the inner front, somewhat outnumbered the 1st Panzer Army but did not have enough artillery, especially tanks.
+Soviet troops, operating on the inner front, somewhat outnumbered 1st Panzer Army but did not have enough artillery, especially tanks.
 The combined-arms armies, which advanced through difficult terrain and had great difficulty in towing their artillery through the deep spring mud, did not possess sufficient striking force for decisive actions to dismember the German grouping, which had a large number of panzer divisions.
-The 4th Tank Army, significantly weakened and experiencing great difficulties in ammunition and fuel supplies, barely repulsed the German attacks.
+4th Tank Army, significantly weakened and experiencing great difficulties in ammunition and fuel supplies, barely repulsed the German attacks.